DavidBootle/Scoreboard/README.md

 The scoreboard or main page (`/`) displays all the teams, their identifier, and their scores.

 ## Teams (`/teams`)
 The teams page (`/tools`) contains a list of all the teams, their identifiers, and their scores, as well as tools used to manage the teams.
+This page is protected, which means that you must be logged in to access it.
+Attempting to access this page without being logged in will redirect you to the login page.

 ### New Team (`/teams/newteam`)
 This page contains a form that allows you to add a new team to the scoreboard.
 You can access this page by clicking the plus (`+`) button in the top right corner of the team list on the teams page.